- Talent Management

 In many cases, it’s useful to see performance appraisal as an essential process that goes along well with performance management.
 Some would even argue that performance appraisal is just one piece of the larger puzzle of performance management.

 However you look at them, they both should result in increased performance over time!
 If you’re not getting the results you need, then either or both pieces need to be re-tooled.

-Performance appraisal has been around a long time.
+Performance appraisal has been around for a long time.
 After all, how else do you know whether an employee deserves a raise, bonus or promotion?
-What performance management does is take that process up several notches to proactively manage employee performance so that it aligns with and accomplishes the overall vision, mission, goals, objectives and strategies of the organization.
-Performance appraisal is all about an individual and how they’ve performed in the past while performance management more takes that information and explicitly evaluates it relationship to what’s important to the organization as a whole.
+What performance management does is take that process up several notches to proactively manage employee performance so that it aligns with and accomplishes the overall vision, mission, goals, objectives, and strategies of the organization.
+Performance appraisal is all about an individual and how they’ve performed in the past, while performance management takes that information and explicitly evaluates how it relates to what’s important to the organization as a whole.